 5. Conclusion

 With this entire blog, we think we have intended to show how Azure functions and what benefits it can bring to the table.
 When you use Azure, it will speed up and simplify the process of developing applications.
-This is quite a different process from standard application development because you need to do extensive IT infrastructure that is sometimes cumbersome, expensive, and delay in time.
+This is quite a different process from standard application development because you need to do extensive IT infrastructure that is sometimes cumbersome, expensive, and delayed in time.
 Cloud computing helped a little, but with serverless computing, the latest buzzword in the world of app development, there was a sea change in the way things progressed.
-But finally, we can consider Azure as an intelligent and cost-effective way to build, test and deploy- all at the same place in an on-demand environment.
+Finally, we can consider Azure as an intelligent and cost-effective way to build, test, and deploy all at the same place in an on-demand environment.

 Comments